techgirldiaries/techgirldiaries/README.md

 # Hi, I'm Oluwakemi 👋

-A Computer Science student and ex-Technology Developer Intern @ Barclays.
+A Technology Developer Analyst, Computer Science graduate and ex-Technology Developer Intern @ Barclays.

 ---

 ## 🚀 About Me

-**By day**, I’m a UK-based Computer Science student. **By night**, I explore GenAI, multi-agent systems and RAG architectures.
+**By day**, I’m a Technology Developer Analyst. **By night**, I explore GenAI, multi-agent systems and RAG architectures.
 I believe the right AI tools can turn one person into the output of an entire team. **My mission:** to make AI development accessible, move faster than traditional systems and push the boundaries of what's possible in technology.

 - 🚺 GirlCode Ambassador and IBM Exclusive Student Speaker
 - 🔭 Currently building: Theia, a smart multi-agent RAG fraud intelligence system (and the foundation for future financial innovations)